 The Kotakat Scout is an excellent pair of ankle-cut kayaking shoes.
-It is made from Neoprene with a rubber toe cap and heel counter, as well as vulcanized rubber outsoles.
+It’s made from Neoprene with a rubber toe cap and heel counter, as well as vulcanized rubber outsoles.

 Similar to the other shoes in this list, it also has a 3 mm thickness for its soles.
 Even better, this Neoprene is double-lined to give you ample warmth and protection.

 These kayaking shoes are excellent for hopping in and out of slippery terrain.
-They will give you a good amount of traction and keep you from falling and sliding.
+They gave my feet a good amount of traction and kept me from falling and sliding.

 Because of all these pros, it has received high ratings and has been tested by users on whitewater kayaking, proving its quality and durability.

 If you have pretty small or average-sized feet and need ankle-height kayaking shoes for walking on slippery terrain, the Kotakat Scout will work well for you.

 Note that their sizes tend to be small, especially if you have wider feet, so be careful of getting the right size for you.

 3. NRS Kicker Remix: Best Budget